morrownr/USB-WiFi/README.md

 [Mini Dual Band - 2.4ghz 150M - 5ghz 11AC 433M USB Wifi Adapter](https://www.amazon.com/802-11b-Adapter-802-11AC-Chipset-Wireless/dp/B01LY57UBS)

 -----

+Note: The drivers for all of the below adapters have been in the Linux kernel for a long time so even very old distros likely support these adapters.

 #### N600 - USB 2 - 2.4 GHz and 5 GHz